Homebrew/homebrew-cask/doc/hacking.md

 Casks are very much unlike Formulae.

-Because our backend needs are so different, we are discussing whether we should completely separate our codebase from Homebrew's (see [#5080](https://github.com/caskroom/homebrew-cask/issues/5080)).
+Because our backend needs are so different, we are discussing whether we should completely separate our codebase from Homebrew’s (see [#5080](https://github.com/caskroom/homebrew-cask/issues/5080)).

 ### Casks and Formulae